kirk86/wateramarking/README.md

 After the code stops executing you should have images with numeric names from [1-1000] in the following directories:

-* attacked = in this directory will be stored the watermarked images after the attack has been applied to them
+* attacked: -> in this directory will be stored the watermarked images after the attack has been applied to them

-* logos = here you'll have the corresponding watermark logos extracted from the attacked images
+* logos: -> here you'll have the corresponding watermark logos extracted from the attacked images

-* watermarked_images = here you'll have the images with the watermark applied to them
+* watermarked_images: -> here you'll have the images with the watermark applied to them